mwalker/blog/_posts/2024-09-13-transitioning-from-prose-sh-to-jekyll-part-1-importing.md

 I also made use of the [Jekyll::Paginate V2](https://github.com/sverrirs/jekyll-paginate-v2) plugin in order to paginate the posts so the front page doesn't get unwieldy, and then discovered with its [AutoPages](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-AUTOPAGES.md) feature it can also generate pages for each tag (and potentially category).
 To get them to sort nicely I had to install the [jekyll_sort_natural](https://github.com/mslinn/jekyll_sort_natural) plugin, because the liquid sort_natural doesn't work for reasons I can't quite fathom.

+Getting it actually deployed on guthub was a bit of a pain, but after a bunch of clicking around it seems to be working.
+It's mostly a combination of [jekyll-action-ts](https://github.com/limjh16/jekyll-action-ts) and the [github pages action](https://github.com/peaceiris/actions-gh-pages) combined in a github action job.